magidian/google-homepage/README.md

-this is a project of building a google webpage from scratch. some HTML and CSS skills will be used.
+This is a project of building a google webpage from scratch.
+Some HTML and CSS skills will be used.